jdmonin/JSettlers2/doc/Readme.developer.md

 documented.
 For a technical overview of how the bots plan their actions, start at the SOCRobotBrain class javadoc.

+See the "Related Projects" section near the end of this document for some third-party robot AI examples.

 ### Testing/Debugging

 When testing with the robots, you may need to send them resources or commands